 In 1991, Anita Hill became the first woman to publicly testify against the nomination of a Supreme Court justice on the basis of sexual misconduct.
 Almost 30 years later, after the rise of the #MeToo movement, Hill’s story is more relevant than ever.

 Hill, who was greeted with a standing ovation in Bovard Auditorium, spoke to hundreds of USC students and faculty members Thursday afternoon about the systemic causes and effects of sexual harassment.
-Political science professor Ange-Marie Alfaro moderated the conversation.
+Political science professor Ange-Marie Hancock moderated the conversation.

 “We’ve got to think of sexual harassment as a safety issue, as a civil rights issue, as a health issue, as a business issue,” Hill said.